The Broken Pine Story

 Currently, my home studio looks out into the Deschutes National Forest on the outskirts of Bend, Oregon.
 The jewelry I make is artfully created in reclaimed metals of sterling, fine silver and solid karat gold in the styles I love most.
 The gemstones used are genuine and diverse.
 The tools in hand are simple, well-loved and passed down from the goldsmiths I worked with years ago, and purposely limited to stay true to the art of handmade jewelry.

 I am continually inspired by the time that I spend in the backcountry.
 Each piece that is born of my hands is intentionally handcrafted with the expectation that you will take it wherever your adventures on road or foot may lead you.
-Made to last, and always & forever...made with love.
+Built to last, and always & forever...made with love.

 Foundations & Charities of Interest: